 A student may file an appeal to the Appeals Committee in order to attempt to receive financial aid.
-The Appeals Committee consists of the Associate Vice President of Financial Aid, Director of Financial Aid, Registrar, Academic Success Coordinator, Associate Vice President of Academic Affairs and a representative from the Division of Continuing Education and Graduate Studies as appropriate.
+The Appeals Committee consists of the Associate Vice President of Financial Aid, Director of Financial Aid, Registrar, Associate Director of Advising & Academic Success and the Associate Vice President of Academic Affairs.